Home | New Testament Studies | Acts Table of Contents | Previous Section | Next Section |

 ▣ "immediately" This is the Greek term parachrēma.
 Luke uses it ten times in his Gospel and six times in Acts (cf. Acts 3:7; 5:10; 12:23; 13:11; 16:26,33).
 It is used only twice in Matthew and nowhere else in the NT.
 It is used several times in the Septuagint.
 Luke uses idioms and terms from this Greek translation of the Hebrew OT often.
 He must have known the OT well, possibly from his contact with the Apostle Paul or involvement in Christian catechism with new believers.

 3:8 "With a leap he stood upright" This is a PRESENT MIDDLE PARTICIPLE (cf. Acts 3:9).
-This man began walking all around this section of the temple.
+This man began walking all around this section of the temple complex.
 What an opportunity to share the Good News!

 3:10 They knew this man (IMPERFECT ACTIVE INDICATIVE, they began to recognize him).
 He was no stranger or visitor.
 They had seen him at the gate day after day, and passed by!
 However, Jesus' representatives did not just pass by, they acted in Pentecostal power!